- Spend your last few days relaxing on gorgeous sandy beaches near Tavira

 In the late afternoon, you will have your first taste of vintage Porto cuisine, the best of the past that the city has to offer today.
-The food extravaganza is a 3.5 hour guided walking food tour of historic downtown Porto.
 Guided by a Porto native, you will be led on an exploration of the renaissance that the city is experiencing.
 From the rebirth of specialty food shops to the new restaurants adopting old ways to traditional buildings finding new purposes, this tour is for those who enjoy experiencing the best of the past with a modern twist.

-Enjoy seven vintage tasting locations, that will take you back in time to an era of high quality, simple products and recipes made by people who love what they do.
+Enjoy seven vintage tasting locations, that will take you back in time to an era of high quality, simple products, and recipes made by people who love what they do.
 Learn about the families that own these places and why they are an integral part of what makes gastronomy in Porto so unique.
-Witness first hand the revival of Portuguese cuisine while you explore local restaurants, cafes, and specialty food stores serving only the best of Porto.
-The tour, of course, would not be complete without an introduction to the famous drink of Porto, Port wine.
 While you taste three different Port wines, including a vintage Port wine, you will learn about the history of this drink and why it is a timeless favorite.

-This morning you will head out to start your half day excursion in Porto.
-This excursion will lead you through the most important landmarks of Portugal’s second most populous city, on a comfortable an exclusive vehicle.
+This morning you will head out to start your half-day visit in Porto.
+This excursion will lead you through the most important landmarks of Portugal’s second most populous city.
 Settled by Romans, this is an emblematic city known for its delicious Port Wine, medieval townhouses stack up beside the beautiful Douro River and churches wearing their blue-and-white “azulejo” tiles.